DiagProf/ISO22900.II/README.md

 And it was probably not so easy to find out without this list whether e.g. Ethernet RX+ or RX- should get pin type description RX.
 Other developers have thought that since the DoIP options only differ by 2 pins, we should only specify 2 pins.
 Some manufacturers only describe the plus lines as TX+ and RX+.
 And apparently some do not describe the DLC but the RJ45 connection so that they do not have to distinguish between DoIP option 1 and 2.

-To clarify the chaos, this phrase was added in the last 2022 edition of ISO 22900-2.
+To clarify the chaos, this phrase was added in the last 2022 edition of ISO22900-2.

 *NOTE The DoIP pins are used for documentation but are not considered for the D-PDU API*